 2. Choose a prime lens for better sharpness

-Prime lenses are often sharper than zoom lenses, especially in low light conditions.
-A prime lens with a large aperture can offer even better image quality and allows for brighter and sharper photos in poor lighting.
-Popular lenses like the 50 mm f/1.8 or the 35 mm f/1.4 are very popular due to their versatility and sharpness.
+Prime lenses are often sharper than zoom lenses, especially in low light.
+A prime lens with a large aperture can offer even better image quality and allows for brighter and sharper photos in low light.
+Popular lenses like the 50mm f/1.8 or the 35mm f/1.4 are highly favored for their versatility and sharpness.

 3. Experiment with focal length